jeff-adkisson/swe-3643-fall-2024/homework/homework-2.md

       { SCREENSHOT OF YOUR COVERAGE ANALYSIS HERE }
    ```

-3. Check-in your Homework2 folder to your local `git` homework repository.
+4. Check-in your Homework2 folder to your local `git` homework repository.

-4. Push your changes to your remote GitHub repository.
+5. Push your changes to your remote GitHub repository.

-5. Visit the URL for your GitHub repository and navigate to the Homework2 folder.
-Does your README.md file look correct?
-Can you see your diagram and coverage image?
+6. Visit the URL for your GitHub repository and navigate to the Homework2 folder.

+   - Does your README.md file look correct?
+Fix any formatting problems.
+   - Can you see your diagram and coverage image?
+   - Does the link to your pseudocode file work properly?

+   ***Always take a few moments to carefully review your checked-in work.
+You put a lot of effort into this.
+Make sure it is all there and looks great.
+Bad software engineers submit broken and incomplete code.
+It is very frustrating!
+Learn to do this properly, and your future teammates will enjoy working with you.***

 ## Standard Deviation Calculator Pseudocode